• Skip to primary navigation

 The cohesion of burrata not only adds a dynamic layer with every bite but also makes it easier to incorporate into recipes.

-The flavor profile of burrata and ricotta is distinctive and significant.
+The flavor of burrata and ricotta is distinctive and significant - learn more about extract vs flavor comparison guide to understand how flavor descriptions differ.

 Burrata has a creamy and rich flavor with a tinge of acidity, while ricotta has a subtle sweetness with a mild nutty taste.

-Burrata’s decadent creaminess is an excellent addition to salads, pizzas, and pastas, whereas ricotta’s lightness adds depth to cannoli, lasagna, and cakes.
+Burrata's decadent creaminess is an excellent addition to salads, pizzas, and pastas, whereas ricotta's lightness improves cannoli, lasagna, and cakes.

 Both cheeses have versatile uses but offer different taste experiences.